-To fulfill the mission and realize the vision of Central Philippine University, we commit to consistently provide superior services by integrating Christian values, academic excellence, the highest level of professionalism, and quality considerations in every aspect of our operations.
-We maintain a quality management system that complies with international standards.
-We continually improve to achieve global excellence that satisfies the expectations of the university community, partner institutions, and the general public.
+Central Philippine University shall consistently provide all its stakeholders exemplary educational services geared towards global excellence through a quality management system of international standards that enables it to plan, implement, monitor, and evaluate the integration of Christian values, academic excellence, the highest level of professionalism, quality considerations, and continual improvement in all its operations so as to fulfil its mission and realize its vision.
 Central Philippine University, a non-stock, non-profit educational institution, commits to fulfill its vision of "Exemplary Christian Education for Life (EXCEL) and responsive to the needs of the total person and the world" through carrying out its core values in academic, research, and outreach programs.
 In the light of pursuing the objective effectively, the university has set for itself the core values "in the spirit originally conceived by its founders and to transmit the same to the succeeding generations untarnished and undiminished" (Preamble of CPU's Bylaws).